NJB Hoofcare Area of Operation for Trowbridge, Wiltshire

 An effective regimen for preventing lameness in your herd can have a significant impact on the yield and profitability you achieve.

 Regular visits for mobility scoring, assessment and hoof trimming as required can help you minimise the main causes of lameness.
+As highly experienced and qualified hoof trimmers, and licenced Mobillity Scorers, you can be sure of first class lameness prevention services for your herd.
 Throughout Wiltshire, Gloucestershire, Somerset, Monmouthshire and Gwent, we offer a complete consultancy, assessment and foot trimming service.

 Call us on the number shown or click in the header of any page to send us an email and arrange an initial consultancy visit.

 Helping to prevent lameness in your cattle is a very sound investment that protects yield and profits while enhancing the welfare of your herd.

 At NJB Hoofcare, we not only believe that zero lameness is possible but we also help our farmers to achieve this goal.
 By carrying out routine assessments and mobility surveys, problems can be picked up early and dealt with before they get serious.
 With regular preventive trimming, your herd can be kept lameness free.

 You can help yourself to a great degree in this too, by training your own people to carry out examinations and perform basic trimming, watchfulness becomes part of the daily routine rather than waiting for a visit.

 There are details of forthcoming courses on the calendar page, or if you would like to have an exclusive training day for your own farm, just give us a call or click in the header of any page to send an email.